Corvusoft/restq/documentation/DESIGN.md

 ### Logger::Level

-[Enumeration](http://en.cppreference.com/w/cpp/language/enum) used in conjuction with the [Logger interface](#logger) to detail the level of severity towards a particular log entry.
+[Enumeration](http://en.cppreference.com/w/cpp/language/enum) used in conjunction with the [Logger interface](#logger) to detail the level of severity towards a particular log entry.

 ```
 +---------------+
 |   <<enum>>    |